James471/club-website-template/README.md

 Go to start and search 'ruby'.
 You will find ```start command prompt with ruby```.
 Open it and type ```gem install jekyll``` and press enter.
 If you use mac or linux, I assume you know what to do.

 Click on ```Use this template button``` on the page of this repository.
 You will get the option to fork this repo.
-Do that and clone it locally.
+Make a public fork if you want to receive pull requests(i.e., receive the changes that I might make in future in this template).
+Next, clone your fork locally.
 Then, open ruby command prompt and cd to the directory of this repo.
 Run ```bundle install```.
 Now you should be set.

 **Here comes the tricky part**